LifeFone — Helpful Online Resources

 LifeFone does offer some discounts that make their plans more attractive.
 There are no activation fees, no equipment fees, and you can enjoy free shipping with some plans.
 They also offer a lifetime subscriber price guarantee, a lifetime subscriber equipment guarantee, and unlimited emergency contact notifications.
 If that isn’t enough, they even offer a 30-day money back guarantee!

-ALERT: We found LifeFone running a promotion for Free Month of Service and Free Lockbox when you call and use promo code “Holiday19”.
+ALERT: We found LifeFone running a promotion for Free Month of Service and Free Lockbox.
 You will need to call to redeem this special offer.
 At this point, we do not know how long this promotion will last.

 Monitoring & Reputation9.6